JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 ### Locks and EDT

-Although acquiring all types of locks can be, in theory, done from any threads, currently, the platform implicitly acquires write intent lock on EDT only.
+Although acquiring all types of locks can be, in theory, done from any threads, the platform implicitly acquires write intent lock and allows acquiring the write lock only on EDT.
-As the write lock can be acquired only from under write intent lock, it means that **writing data can be done only on EDT**.
+It means that **writing data can be done only on EDT**.

 > It is known that writing data only on EDT has negative consequences of potentially freezing the UI.
 > There is an in-progress effort to [allow writing data from any thread](https://youtrack.jetbrains.com/issue/IJPL-53).